 English Proficiency: What You Really Need

-Due to tighter rules in 2025, English proficiency is under greater scrutiny.
+Due to tighter rules, English proficiency is under greater scrutiny.
 Apart from traditional tests like IELTS, many universities now conduct their own online English interviews or writing assessments.

 Always confirm with your university whether they hold a Student Sponsor License and if they waive any English test requirements.